6 min read

 Take at least five handfuls of silage from different places and mix them together.
 Send a subsample of one litre (half a bread bag) for analysis.
 The sub-sample should be representative of all the silage in the stack or bale.

 You can take silage sampled from unopened stack or bales to tell the quality of the feed before it is fed out.
 (It will also not have been spoiled through exposure to air) or sample silage as it is being fed out.
-For information on how to take these samples, and package requirements see Analysis of pasture silage (Farmfact 1-45).

 If you don’t have a feed analysis for your silage, you can estimate quality from its appearance.

 Feed quality: High quality silage has lots of leaf, and very little stem in it.
 The more stem in silage, the poorer its quality.

 Colour: Well-preserved silages are green, yellow, or pale brown.
 Dark brown silage is generally poorly preserved.

 Smell: Well preserved silage has a sweet, tobacco smell.
 Foul, rancid smells indicate the presence of butyric acid from poor preservation.